brhannan/sl-ksp/README.md

 - the coolest flight simulation visualization capabilities, period,
 - and turbocharged engineering analysis capabilities for KSP missions.

-Kerbal Space Program provides a high-quality physics engine that models
-flight dynamics and orbital mechanics.
-KSP Toolbox leverages this simulation environment, allowing you to create a Simulink model containing GN&C algorithms and immediately simulate it with a high-quality vehicle/environment model.
+Kerbal Space Program provides a high-fidelity physics engine that models flight dynamics and orbital mechanics.
+KSP Toolbox leverages this simulation environment, allowing you to create a Simulink model containing GN&C algorithms and immediately simulate it with a vehicle/environment model.
-The toolbox allows language flexibility.
-GN&C algorithms can be written in any of a number of languages including C, C++, Python, MATLAB, and Simulink.
+The toolbox allows language flexibility; GN&C algorithms can be written in any of a number of languages including C, C++, Python, MATLAB, and Simulink.